kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 For example, suppose you are faced with an input of `[0, 1, 1, 0, 1, 0, 0, 0, 1]`, where `0` represents an empty seat and `1` represents a person.
 In this case, one solution would be to place the person on the right in the fourth seat.
 We can consider the cost of a solution to be the sum of the absolute distance each person must move, so that the cost here would be five.

 Given an input such as the one above, return the lowest possible cost of moving people to remove all gaps.

+310 (Easy)

+This problem was asked by Pivotal.

+Write an algorithm that finds the total number of set bits in all integers between `1` and `N`.